murihpusparum/PenalizedJQM/README.md

 ## Simulation study

 - To run the LQMM simulation, `LQMM_Function.R` and `LQMM_Sims.R` must be in a same local directory.
-- The input files can be found in `"./data" directory`.
+- The input files can be found in `"./data"` directory.
 - Run `LQMM_Sims.R` for the LQMM simulation, the output of the results will be stored in `"./output/LQMM"` directory.
 - To run the Penalized JQM simulation, `JQM_Function.R` and `JQM_Sims.R` must be in a same local directory.
 - Run `JQM_Sims.R`: the list of sample size and parameter scenarios with their corresponding seeds can be found in `"./data/PJQM_scenarios.csv"`.